 - Ticket and ramp agents

 - Security, etc.

-The outlook - especially for pilot jobs - for those willing to make a long-term commitment is quite good.
+The outlook – especially for pilot jobs – for those willing to make a long-term commitment is quite good.
 With many former military pilots nearing retirement age, young pilots can expect to have good upward mobility and plenty of job opportunities.
-The job outlook for A&P mechanics is also very promising, with employment expected to increase to the year 2018.
-In 2008, approximately 140,300 people were employed as aviation mechanics or service technicians.
+The job outlook for A&P mechanics is also very promising, with employment expected to increase drastically over the next 10 years.

 The majority of them work for airlines; qualified mechanics and service technicians can also find employment opportunities with aerospace manufacturing companies or with the federal government.

 Did You Know?
-The airline industry as a whole claims that it pulled in $5.7 billion from baggage charges alone in 2010?
+The airline industry as a whole claims that it pulls in billions from baggage charges alone?

 Summary of New Developments:

 - More people are expected to travel in the next few years than ever before.

 - More cargo will be shipped via airline than ever before.

 - It is a trend in the industry that airline companies are consolidating